 For many of us who spent their formative years in developing countries, the possibility of moving to America was what dreams were made of.
-Whether through green card lotteries or the pursuit of university degrees, the lucky ones (who I count myself among), got to experience that pipe dream to varying degrees of satisfaction, largely determined by our own hopeful expectations, versus the reality of what we encountered.
-In the eyes of friends and family, the ‘privileged’ moniker didn’t even begin to cover it, yet the reality of American life just wasn’t all that.
+Whether through green card lotteries or the pursuit of university degrees, the lucky ones (who I count myself among), got to experience that pipe dream to varying degrees of satisfaction, largely determined by our own hopeful expectations.
+In the eyes of friends and family, the ‘privileged’ moniker didn’t even begin to cover it, yet the reality of American life was that it just wasn’t all that.
 After being influenced by decades of cultural imperialism, the harsh reality was this; I was disappointed by the homogeneous cultural mindset prevalent in your average American, hidden under the guise of supposed individualism.
 There’s still much about the U.S I admire, but my three-year run isn’t something I’m particularly keen to relive again anytime soon.

 It would seem I’m not alone.
 From European university professors turning down tenure-track opportunities at prestigious Ivy League schools, to African musicians shunning the promise of stratospheric stardom, the axis of desirability has firmly shifted away from the American Dream.
 In a reverse exodus, American expats have discovered the virtues of universal healthcare, six weeks paid vacation and a quality of life comparable (read: better) to the best of what they’ve left behind.
 Tired of the incumbent Administration’s divisive political agenda, jingoistic hubris and inflammatory racial aggressions, socially mobile American expats have opted to vote with their feet, seeking greener pastures as part of a role reversal.